The Effect of Magnetization on Electron Heating in Low-Density Ultracold Neutral Plasmas: Results

-These observed trends contribute to a better understanding of the electron temperature results presented in table 1.
-Table 1 shows the electron temperatures and associated $\Gamma$ early in the UNP lifetime for different combinations of initial ionization energy and magnetic field strength.
-The uncertainties shown in the electron temperatures are the combination of experimental uncertainties and those associated with the variance in the parameters chosen and tuned in the MD.
-Beginning with the $T_0 = 0\ \mathrm{K}$ conditions, it is seen that increasing the magnetic field strength does not significantly increase $\Gamma$, although there is a mild dependence.
-Additionally, referring to fig. \ref{fig:Tempvar}, one sees that the measured Rydberg population fell by just over a factor of 2 between the low and high magnetic field strengths.
-This relatively small population of Rydberg atoms is not enough to account for total electron heating in the early plasma lifetime.
+Beginning with the $T_0 = 0\ \mathrm{K}$ conditions, we observe that there is an increase in $\Gamma$ with an increase in magnetic field strength, as predicted \cite{Heating}.
+Additionally, referring to Fig. \ref{fig:Tempvar}, one sees that the measured Rydberg fraction fell by just over a factor of 2 between the low and high magnetic field strengths.
+However, this relatively small population of Rydberg atoms is not enough to account for total electron heating in the early plasma lifetime.
 We note that there is a population of Rydberg atoms that would be ionized by the extraction field.
-These electrons would be extracted during zone 2, and not included in the Rydberg population ionized by the RF pulses.
+These electrons would be extracted during zone 2 and not included in the Rydberg population ionized by the RF pulses.
 Totaling all Rydberg creation heating (heating from Rydberg atoms ionized by the RF plus those ionized by the extraction field) plus the heating from any stray electric field results in an estimated amount that is less than 1/3 of the total heating derived from the experiment-matched MD simulation.
 This indicates that DIH represents the most significant heating contribution in the plasma's early lifetime for these conditions.
+Additionally, the reduction in electron temperature with increasing magnetic field strength indicates that heating from DIH is sensitive to the magnetic field strength.